 B. Plan Elements B.1 Y N Statement of Housing Deconcentration and C Financial Resources.
 Rent Determination.
 Homeownership Progr Safety and Crime Prev Pet Policy.
 Substantial Deviation.
-Significant Amendment (b) If the PHA answered yes for See Attachment 2.0 lan elements be Needs and Stra Other Policies th rams. ention. t/Modification or any element, een revised by the PHA since its las tegy for Addressing Housing Needs hat Govern Eligibility, Selection, an describe the revisions for each eler n Policy for Field Office Review. s. d Admissions.
+Significant Amendmen (b) If the PHA answered yes for See Attachment 2.0 lan elements be Needs and Stra Other Policies th rams. ention. t/Modification or any element, een revised by the PHA since its las tegy for Addressing Housing Needs hat Govern Eligibility, Selection, an describe the revisions for each elem n Policy for Field Office Review. s.
+Id Admissions.
 1?
-B.2 Y N Hope VI or Choice Net Mixed Finance Modern Demolition and/or Disp Conversion of Public F Conversion of Public F Conversion of Public F Original Conversion of Public F Original Conversio ighborhoods. nization or Devo oosition.
+B.2 Y N → Hope VI or Choice Nei → Mixed Finance Moderr → Demolition and/or Disp → Conversion of Public F → Conversion of Public F → Project Based Voucher → Units with Approved V → Other Capital Grant Pro- (b) If any of these activities are housing development or portio under section 18 of the 1937 A ighborhoods. nization or Dev position.
 Housing to Tena Jousing to Proje s.
-Vacancies for M ograms (i.e., Ca e planned for th n thereof, owne ct under the sep nt Based Assistance. ect-Based Rental Assistance or Proj ect-Based Vouchers under RAD irants or Emergency Safety and S activities.
+Vacancies for M ograms (i.e., Ca planned for th n thereof, owne ct under the sej nt Based Assistance. ect-Based Rental Assistance or Proj ject-Based Vouchers under RAD irants or Emergency Safety and S activities.
 For new demolition ac has applied or will apply for dem val process.
 If using Project-Bas).
 Security Grants). ctivities, describe olition and/or dis ed Vouchers (PB position approval Vs), provide the B.3 Progress Report.
-Provide a description of the PF See Attachment 4.0.
-IA's progress ii n meeting its Mission and Goals de scribed in the PHA 5-Year Plan.
+Provide a description of the PH See Attachment 4.0.
+IA's progress in n meeting its Mission and Goals de: scribed in the PHA 5-Year Plan.

 B.4.
 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved.
-See HUD Form 50075.2 approved by HUD on 11/04/2021 via EPIC.
-B.5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit? $\begin{array}{c} Y & N \\ \Box & \boxtimes \end{array}$ (b) If yes, please describe: C. Other Document and/or Certification Requirements.
+To follow.
+B.5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
+Y N □ ⊠ (b) If yes, please describe: C. Other Document and/or Certification Requirements.
 C.1 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
-Y N ⊠ □ Information to follow after RAB meeting, scheduled for March 29, 2022. (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+Y N ⊠ □ Information to follow after RAB meeting, scheduled for March 2023. (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
 See Attachment 5.0.
-The Public Hearing is scheduled for the April 5, 2022 Housing Authority Board of Directors meeting.
+The Public Hearing is scheduled for the April 4, 2023 Housing Authority Board of Directors meeting.
 C.2 Certification by State or Local Officials.
 Form HUD-50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan. С.3 Civil Rights Certification/Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.
 Form 50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.4 Challenged Elements.
 If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any challenges to Plan elements, the source of the challenge, and the PHA's response to the public. (a) Did the public challenge any elements of the Plan?
-Y N Solution Information to follow after public comment period If yes, include Challenged Elements.
+Y N □ ☑ Information to follow after public comment period If yes, include Challenged Elements.
 D. Affirmatively Furthering Fair Housing (AFFH).
-D. D.1 Affirmatively Furthering Fair Housing.
+D.1 Affirmatively Furthering Fair Housing.